Lactantius/discamus/about.md

 the [MIT license](https://opensource.org/licenses/MIT).
 That code was [modified by Sylvain Durand](https://github.com/sylvaindurand/jekyll-multilingual), also under the [MIT license](https://www.sylvaindurand.org/about#license).

-All of my own code here is also licensed under the MIT license.
+All of my own code here is likewise under the MIT license.
 Unless otherwise specified, the content is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).